jcrashkit/virtualSoundCompressor/README.md

 ---

-## Game Master Guide

-For detailed instructions on manually attaching components to headgear items in the Workbench, see **[GAMEMASTER_GUIDE.md](GAMEMASTER_GUIDE.md)**.

-This guide covers:
-- Step-by-step component attachment
-- Configuration options
-- Examples for different headgear types
-- Best practices and troubleshooting

----

 ## Support

-For issues or questions:
 - Check server logs for `[VSC]` and `[VSC Manager]` messages
 - Verify component attachment in Workbench
 - Ensure mod is enabled in server configuration
-- See GAMEMASTER_GUIDE.md for manual attachment help

----

-## Version

-**Current Version**: 1.0.0
-**Author**: jcrashkit
-**Required Game Version**: ~1.0.0

----

-## License

-This mod is provided as-is for use with Arma Reforger.